flackdl/ifit-garmin-sync/README.md

 You'll need **docker** and **docker-compose** installed to run everything.

-You'll be required to define the following variables in the file `env`:
+You'll be required to define the following variables in the file `.env`:

 - *IFIT_USER*
 - *IFIT_PASS*
 - *GARMIN_USER*
 - *GARMIN_PASS*

-Copy the `env.template file` to `env`:
+Copy the `env.template file` to `.env`:

-    cp env.template env
+    cp env.template .env

-Populate the environment variables in `env` then start up everything with:
+Populate the environment variables in `.env` then start up everything with:

     docker-compose up -d --build